-Despite global turmoil due to war, natural calamities, and pandemicinduced disruptions, India has maintained an annual growth momentum of 6 percent for over a decade, and in FY2023 it recorded a robust 7.2 percent annual rate of growth.
-The agricultural sector has shown a remarkable resilience under the prevailing uncertain conditions, as is evidenced by its 3.3 percent (FY2021) and 3.5 percent (FY2022) annual rate of growth in real prices.
-The compound annual growth rate (CAGR) during the past 12-year period ending FY2023 is close to 4 percent (Figure 3).
+Despite global turmoil due to war, natural calamities, and pandemic-induced disruptions, India has maintained an annual growth momentum of 6 percent for over a decade, and in 2022/23 it recorded a robust 7.2 percent annual rate of growth.
+The agricultural sector has shown a remarkable resilience under the prevailing uncertain conditions, as is evidenced by its 3.3 percent (2020/21) and 3.5 percent (2021/22) annual rate of growth in real prices.
+The compound annual growth rate (CAGR) during the past 12-year period ending 2022/23 is close to 4 percent (Figure 3).
 The rate of growth, however, is not uniform across the states.
-Figure 3 reveals the state-wise CAGR of overall GDP and GVA in agriculture over the decade from 2011/2012 to 2022/2023.
-Among the eight states of India's North-Eastern Region, Mizoram's progress is significant in terms of GDP growth (10.1 percent); this is followed closely by Gujarat's 8.5 percent growth, and Karnataka's 7.5 percent growth.
-In terms of agricultural GVA, Andhra Pradesh takes the lead with 8.57 percent CAGR, followed by Mizoram at 8.45 percent and Tripura at 6.02 percent.
+Figure 3 reveals the state-wise CAGR of overall GDP and GVA in agriculture over the decade from 2011/12 to 2022/23.
+Among the eight states of India's North-Eastern Region, Mizoram's progress is significant in terms of GDP growth (10.1) percent); this is followed closely by Gujarat's 8.5 percent growth, and Karnataka's 7.5 percent growth.
+In terms of agricultural GVA, Andhra Pradesh takes the lead with 8.6 percent CAGR, followed by Mizoram at 8.4 percent and Karnataka at 6.1 percent.
 These figures are indicative of the economic dynamism and agricultural prowess of these states.
-Among the states, Kerala has a negative CAGR in agriculture at -1.14 percent.
-A number of other states (Chhattisgarh, Bihar, Rajasthan, and Uttar Pradesh) have demonstrated consistent growth in both GDP and agricultural GVA.
+Among the states, Kerala has a negative CAGR in agriculture at -1.1 percent.
+A number of other states (Tripura, Telangana, Sikkim) have demonstrated consistent growth in both GDP and agricultural GVA.

 Indian agriculture is on a high growth trajectory.
 One of the factors that has contributed to higher income growth is diversification toward allied activities.
 At the time of independence, the crop sector dominated; in the subsequent decades, however, especially after the 1980s, acceleration was seen in the share of livestock.
-The crop sector's share in agricultural GVA decreased from 79.3 percent in Triennium ending (TE) 1952 to 54.8 percent in TE 2022 while the share of livestock has almost doubled from 16 to 30 percent over the same period.
+The crop sector's share in agricultural GVA decreased from 79.3 percent in TE 1952 to 54.8 percent in TE 2022 while the share of livestock has almost doubled from 16.2 to 29.8 percent over the same period.
 The contribution of fisheries to total value of agricultural output has also increased from 0.6 percent in TE 1952 to 6.6 percent in TE 2022.
 The share of forestry in total agricultural GVA remains low (Figure 4).